GerardWalsh/golf-classifier/README.md

 # Testing

-A pretrained model is included.
+A pretrained model is to be included.